subikshalakshmanan871-alt/subikshalakshmanan/README.md

 🎯 Goal: Build impactful technology, and secure opportunities in leading tech companies

-⚡ Turning ideas into solutions, one project at a time.
+⚡ Turning ideas into solutions.